Agri-Horticultural Society of India

+Entrance gate to The Agri-Horticultural Society of India, Alipore, Kolkata.

 Garden of The Agri-Horticultural Society of India, Kolkata.

-The Agri Horticultural Society of India was founded in 1820 by William Carey on Alipore Road, Kolkata.
+The Agri-Horticultural Society of India was founded in 1820 by William Carey on Alipore Road, Kolkata.
 It has a flower garden, greenhouses, a research laboratory, and a library.
-It houses a massive collection of plants and flowers, and features a significant collection of botanical varieties, including Cannas, for which it has a long and distinguished tradition, with facilities for gardeners and plant/flower lovers.
+Originally known as the Agricultural and Horticultural Society of India, it houses a massive collection of plants and flowers, and features a significant collection of botanical varieties, including Cannas, for which it has a long and distinguished tradition, with facilities for gardeners and plant/flower lovers.